Amy Barnes: Relationship with Ste Hay

 In 2007 after Amy resumes her relationship with Ste Hay (Kieron Richardson) and they move into their own flat, Ste became increasingly violent and started to hit Amy, which was the start of a domestic abuse storyline.
 Slanina-Davies conducted extensive research into the plot During an interview with LINC Online she stated: "I research pretty much everything I’m involved in.
 It's important to be realistic because there’ll be people out there watching who are hoping to relate to your character.
 I think if you didn’t research properly you’d only end up alienating the people you want to try and empathise with."
 One segment of the storyline saw Ste cutting off her ponytail.
-In real life Slanina-Davies had cut her hair short to raise money for charity of this she stated: "When I had my hair cut short in Hollyoaks I did that to raise money for CLIC Sargant, which is a charity helping children with cancer and leukaemia."
+In real life Slanina-Davies had cut her hair short to raise money for charity of this she stated: "When I had my hair cut short in Hollyoaks I did that to raise money for CLIC Sargent, which is a charity helping children with cancer and leukaemia."

 At this time, Amy fell pregnant, but was unsure whether to keep the baby.
 Slanina-Davies stated that she loved portraying pregnancy in the serial and commented on Amy's dilemma of abortion stating: "I have absolutely no opinion on whether Amy should keep her baby, because I think it's a woman's right to choose."
 Speaking about 2008 as a whole for Ste and Amy, producer Bryan Kirkwood stated: "I'm really proud of the way Kieron Richardson has portrayed Ste, dare I say sympathetically, so we can understand but not condone his behaviour.
 He and Ashley [Slanina Davies] are delivering brilliant performances as two young kids portray the reality of so many 16- and 17-year-olds as they struggle to make a life for themselves and repeat the mistakes of their parents.
 It's a very real situation and some of their scenes still to come are downright shocking.
 It's set to become a very big story as the year progresses."
 Ste later takes a violent outburst to far and a spokesperson for the serial described it as "the final straw" for Amy.
 She is later shown leaving Ste after finally realising she needs to accept help from those closest to her.
 Slanina-Davies and Richardson then fronted a charity campaign called "Expect Respect" in order to combat domestic violence.
 At the time Slanina-Davies released a statement reading: "Domestic abuse takes many forms, it can be physical, sexual or mental.
 In Hollyoaks, my character Amy faced this in her relationship with Ste and I know from this storyline why it can be difficult to leave an abusive relationship."